NetsGoSolutions/docker-wordpress/README.md

-# docker-wordpress
+# Netsgo Docker Containers
-Wordpress running in docker
+Various docker containers used by NetsGo